sadhac/mcp-scan/README.md

 scanning ~/Library/Application Support/Claude/claude_desktop_config.json file not found
 ```

+To list all tools you can run `uvx mcp-scan@latest inspect`.

 ## How It Works
 MCP-Scan searches through your configuration files to find MCP server configurations.
 It connects to these servers and retrieves tool descriptions.